 VERSALEDGER II" is a complete accounting system that grows as your business grows.
-VERSALEDGER II" can be used as a simple personal checkbook register, expanded to a small business bookkeeping system or developed into a large stores all check and general ledger information forever,
+VERSALEDGER II" can be used as a simple personal checkbook register, expanded to a small business bookkeeping system or developed into a large expanded to a shall obsides bookkeeping system of developed model of a corporate general ledger system without any additional software.
+VERSALEDGER II" gives you almost unlimited storage capacity (300 to 10,000 entries per month, depending on the system), stores all check and general ledger information forever,